AriFordsham/GHCWiki/emacs.md

 ## Disable tabs for indentation

-**Description**: We used to use tabs for indentation, but now aim to have no tabs in the source code.
+**Description**: We used to use tabs for indentation, but now we aim to have no tabs in the source code.
 There is a hook that will prevent you from pushing tabs into repository (unless file already contained tabs).
 This setting will prevent you from introducing tabs in the source code.

 **How to enable**: